genshin-base/main-site/data/translated/builds/en.md

 # === characters.#kazuha.roles.#em_build.tips ===

-The element which is absorbed by Kazuha's elemental burst follows the priority of Pyro > Hydro > Electro > Cryo, and can be absorbed from both the active character and enemies. **(i.e. Standing in Bennett burst will result in Kazuha's Burst infusing Pyro as Bennett applies Pyro to the active character)**
+The element which is absorbed by Kazuha's elemental burst follows the priority of Pyro > Hydro > Electro > Cryo, and can be absorbed from both the active character and enemies. **(i.e. Standing in Bennett 's Elemental Burst will result in Kazuha's Elemental Burst infusing Pyro as Bennett's Elemental Burst applies Pyro to the active character)**

 # === characters.#kazuha.roles.#em_build.notes ===